 Many people aren’t happy that WordPress is going to change since it will give tons of power back to the end user so a developer (or a company which specializes in WordPress websites) won’t have full control over the websites anymore.
 You can see our opinion on Gutenberg on our blog.

 The one thing that was said multiple times through the day was to please give Gutenberg a chance, create a staging site (basically a place to test without everyone being able to see your changes, ask your hosting provider if they offer a staging test) and test Gutenberg and see what looks good and what doesn’t.
-If something breaks then report it to WordPress and/or talk to the developer of that theme/plugin to see if they are going to support Gutenberg (if they aren’t going to support Gutenberg then you time to find another one that will work).
+If something breaks then report it to WordPress and/or talk to the developer of that theme/plugin to see if they are going to support Gutenberg (if they aren’t going to support Gutenberg then you have time to find another one that will work).

 Many plugins and theme have already started working on getting their theme/plugin to work effortlessly with Gutenberg.
 One of the sessions was titled Our Beloved Plugins & Gutenberg that talked about some popular plugins and what their plans for Gutenberg are, most popular plugins plan to support Gutenberg but as of that presentation, most aren’t 100% ready.
 Hopefully within a month of Gutenberg being released all the popular themes & plugins will be 100% compatible with Gutenberg.